-- Debris Removal Manager The Debris Removal Manager coordinates all debris clearance and removal activities related to an incident.
+Debris Removal Manager: The Debris Removal Manager coordinates all debris clearance and removal activities related to an incident.
 Activities include communication among other members of the Debris Management Team, communication of project status activity and reporting, and dissemination and implementation of policy directives to debris removal personnel.
-This function is performed by Road Operations Manager. - Debris Collection Supervisor The Debris Collection Supervisor oversees collection (clearance and removal) activities on roads in unincorporated Thurston County prior to debris arrival at the disposal site, and coordinates debris routing, staffing and field reporting activities.
-This function is performed by the Road Operations Supervisor. - Debris Site Supervisor The Debris Site Supervisor manages one or more Temporary Debris Collection Sites, and is responsible for overseeing waste separation and environmental protection concerns, as well as completing required reporting documentation.
-This function is performed by the Solid Waste Manager. - Debris Team Finance, Administration and Logistical Staff These positions track time for personnel, equipment, and incident costs related to debris management within each department or division.
-These positions also assist with contracting and purchasing resources, completing documentation required for reimbursement of expenses, and coordinates the de-mobilization of resources.
+This function is performed by Road Operations Manager.

+Debris Collection Supervisor: The Debris Collection Supervisor oversees collection (clearance and removal) activities on roads in unincorporated Thurston County prior to debris arrival at the disposal site, and coordinates debris routing, staffing and field reporting activities.
+This function is performed by the Road Operations Supervisor.

+Debris Site Supervisor: The Debris Site Supervisor manages one or more Temporary Debris Collection Sites and is responsible for overseeing waste separation and environmental protection concerns as well as completing required reporting documentation.
+This function is performed by the Solid Waste Manager.

+Debris Team Finance, Administration and Logistical Staff: These positions track time for personnel, equipment, and incident costs related to debris management within each department or division.
+These positions also assist with contracting and purchasing resources, completing documentation required for reimbursement of expenses, and coordinating the de-mobilization of resources.

+Supporting Agencies: Thurston County Emergency Management: Emergency Management will coordinate activities and resource needs through the County ECC.
+This department will coordinate with the Auditor's Office - Financial Services, which is the applicant agent for FEMA reimbursement.

-Additional specialized staff may be needed to act as technical specialists during all phases of a debris-generating event.
+Additional specialized staff may be needed to act as technical specialists during all phases of a debrisgenerating event.
 These include the following:

-- Debris Management Subject Matter Expert (SME) A Debris Management SME provides information and guidance to command staff working in the operations and planning sections to help guide disaster operations. - Quality Assurance Personnel Quality Assurance Personnel ensure the debris operations are cost effective, and that the debris is collected, removed, and disposed of in compliance with federal, state, and local laws.
-This is accomplished through the monitoring of debris type and amount during collection, sorting, reduction and disposal. - Diversion Program Staff / Debris Management Site Staff Staffing is estimated to be 3 FTEs for Diversion Programs and 10 FTEs per Temporary Debris Sorting and Reduction Site during each hour of operation and during the non-operation hours for set-up and clean-up.
+Debris Management Subject Matter Expert (SME): A Debris Management SME provides information and guidance to command staff working in the operations and planning sections to help guide disaster operations.

+Quality Assurance Personnel: Quality Assurance Personnel ensure the debris operations are cost effective and that the debris is collected, removed, and disposed of in compliance with federal, state, and local laws.
+This is accomplished through the monitoring of debris type and amount during collection, sorting, reduction, and disposal.

+Diversion Program Staff / Debris Management Site Staff: Staffing is estimated to be 3 Full-Time Equivalents (FTEs) for Diversion Programs and 10 FTEs per Temporary Debris Sorting and Reduction Site for each hour of operation and each hour of set-up and clean-up during non-operating hours.